j3-signalroom/kafka_cluster-topics-partition_count_recommender-tool/README.md

 #### 1.3.2 Troubleshoot Connectivity Issues (if any)

 To verify connectivity to your Kafka cluster, you can use the `kafka-topics.sh` command-line tool.
-First, create a `client.properties` file with your Kafka credentials:
+First, download the Kafka binaries from the [Apache Kafka website](https://kafka.apache.org/downloads) and extract them.
+Navigate to the `bin` directory of the extracted Kafka folder.
+Second, create a `client.properties` file with your Kafka credentials:

 ```shell
 # For SASL_SSL (most common for cloud services)